cassieriedemann/architecture-samples/README.md

-# Android Architecture Blueprints - AAC + Dagger2 + Dagger-Android
+# Android Architecture Blueprints - AAC + Dagger2 + Dagger-Android + ViewModel Saved State
 ### Summary
 This sample is written in Kotlin and based on the [master](https://github.com/googlesamples/android-architecture/tree/master) branch which uses